Mindustry-Balancing/Mindustry-Balance-Analysis/Terminology.md

 #### Mode of Agression (MoA)
 * A specific type of role that revolves around when and where a unit can be effective when it comes to dealing damage.

+#### Chokepoint / Coverage Number
+* The number of built defenses needed to break even with the net cost of the units.
+* A general measurement of unit agression.

 ### Economical and Value